AI experts sharing free tutorials to accelerate your business.

 • Body: 200–350 words, no fluff, third person, past tense for findings, present tense for plan

-• Attachments list with filenames
+• Attachments list with carrier-preferred filename conventions

 • Signature block for the provider